Vanguard’s exchange-traded funds

 For professional investors only (as defined under the MiFID II Directive) investing for their own account (including management companies (fund of funds) and professional clients investing on behalf of their discretionary clients).
 In Switzerland for professional investors only.
 Not to be distributed to the public.

 The information contained in this document is not to be regarded as an offer to buy or sell or the solicitation of any offer to buy or sell securities in any jurisdiction where such an offer or solicitation is against the law, or to anyone to whom it is unlawful to make such an offer or solicitation, or if the person making the offer or solicitation is not qualified to do so.
 The information in this document is general in nature and does not constitute legal, tax, or investment advice.
-Potential investors are urged to consult their professional advisers on the implications of making an investment in, holding or disposing of [units/shares] of, and the receipt of distribution from any investment.
+Potential investors are urged to consult their professional advisers on the implications of making an investment in, holding or disposing of shares and /or units of, and the receipt of distribution from any investment.

 For Swiss professional investors: Potential investors will not benefit from the protection of the FinSA on assessing appropriateness and suitability.